tdefise/certifications/HashiCorp Certified - Terraform Associate/1. Understand Infrastructure as Code/README.md

 Within **Imperative**, we state **how** we want to get it.
 Imperative tends to use scripting languagues eg. Python, Ruby, JavaScript

-#### Infrastructure Lifecyle

-The lifecyle of a resource is the following, plan -> design -> build -> test -> deliver -> maintain -> retire

-Day 0-2 is a simplified way to describe phases of an infrastructure lifecycle:

-- Day 0: Plan and design
-- Day 1: Develop and iterate
-- Day 2: Go live and maitain

 #### Idempotent vs Non-Idempotent

 **Idempotence** is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.